Teaching support from the UK’s largest provider of in-school maths tuition

 Cost: Low

-Metacognition and self-regulation are sometimes known as ‘learning to learn’ and are intended to help pupils think, more explicitly, about their own learning.
-This is achieved by teaching them a variety of specific strategies to set goals, and monitor and evaluate their own academic development.
-Self-regulation relies on the learner managing their own motivation towards learning.
+Metacognition and self-regulation help pupils think more explicitly about their learning.
+To achieve metacognition in a classroom, educators can teach pupils a variety of specific strategies to set targets and monitor and evaluate their academic development.
+Self-regulation relies on the learner managing their intrinsic motivation towards learning.

 3) Reading comprehension strategies